iamyb/mobileunet/README.md

 * Tensorflow
 * Keras >= 2.2

-and it has depnedency on UNET data generator and skimage if you want to run the demo.
+and it has depnedency on skimage and [Unet](https://github.com/zhixuhao/unet) data generator if you want to run the demo.
-### Clone the repo with submodules
+### Clone the repo with submodules for demo

 git clone --recurse-submodules https://github.com/iamyb/mobileunet.git